Elsawei123/IriTrack/README.md

 # IriTrack
-This is the code for the paper IriTrack: Face Presentation Attack Detection using Iris Tracking.
+This is the code for the paper IriTrack: Face Presentation Attack Detection Using Iris Tracking.
 The paper link is [here](https://dl.acm.org/doi/abs/10.1145/3463515).

 To run the program, you should run the scripts/work.ps1 in the PowerShell.
 Specifically, the command "scripts/work.ps1" represents that the system will show the randomly generated patterns to the users and detect face presentation attacks.
 The command "scripts/work.ps1 true" represents that the system will show the customized patterns to the users and detect face presentation attacks.